999 Wilder

 No analysis available

-I searched the remarks for explicit elevator counts such as '4 elevators,' 'multiple elevators,' or similar phrasing.
-The listings confirm elevators exist and have been upgraded, but they do not state how many there are.
-Because no count is provided, the value remains unknown.
+I searched the public remarks for an explicit elevator count, including phrasing such as "4 elevators," "four elevators," or similar.
+The listings only confirm elevators are present and upgraded, but none state how many there are.
+Because this is a numeric field and the count is not explicitly given, the value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.